phidatahq/phidata/README.md

 python agent_team.py
 ```

-## Agentic RAG
+### Agentic RAG is the future

-Instead of always inserting the "context" into the prompt, the RAG Agent can search its knowledge base (vector db) for the specific information it needs to achieve its task.
+We were the first to pioneer Agentic RAG using our Auto-RAG paradigm.
+With Agentic RAG (or auto-rag), the Agent can search its knowledge base (vector db) for the specific information it needs to achieve its task, instead of always inserting the "context" into the prompt.

 This saves tokens and improves response quality.
 Create a file `rag_agent.py`